saferpay/sndbx/texts/fraugster.md

 ## <a name="fire-training"></a> Training

 Fire uses AI-Algorithms and a pre-defined set of rules, in order to provide fraud protection.
-While the latter can directly be influenced by the merchant and is fixed, the former requires a so called training period, in order to dynamically react to the merchants needs.

-While Fire is ready to use, right after activation, the system will take a little while to fit itself to the merchants needs.
+This means, that the fraud-prevention will better itself over time, as it adapts itself to the merchants needs.

-## <a name="fire-training"></a> Datapoints
+## <a name="fire-data"></a> Datapoints

 In order for the training and also the detection to work properly, the system needs to be provided with a set of datapoints with each transaction.
 Some are provided automatically by Saferpay, while others need to be submitted by the merchant-system, with the initial request, when starting the transaction, like the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Initialize">Transaction Initialize</a> or <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Initialize">Payment Page Initialize</a>.